 With Windows XP, it's possible to repair the Windows startup without completely reinstalling it.
-To do this, you must use the recovery console accessible from the installation CD.
+To do this, you must use the recovery console accessible from the installation CD or an USB installation key of Windows XP.

 When your Windows XP computer no longer boot (or doesn't start correctly), a very easy option to use is the "Last Known Good Configuration" option.